monk-io/docs/docs/monkscript/scripting-index.md

 ### String interpolation

 String interpolation is a convenience feature that helps to express string values succinctly.
 In Arrow script backticks (`` ` ``) are used to denote an interpolated string.
 Within those strings variables can be resolved using `${variable-name}` syntax.
+Values will be converted to strings (by `to-s`) before concatenating the final result.
 This form of string interpolation is inspired by JavaScript - it's simple and effective.

 Consider this example: